namehash/namekit/apps/api.nameai.dev/README.md

 ## API
 The API extends the NameGuard API and is fully compatible with it.

-NameGuard-specific endpoints are under the [api.nameai.dev/nameguard](https://api.nameai.dev/nameguard) path prefix.
+NameAI-specific endpoints are under the [api.nameai.dev](https://api.nameai.dev) path prefix and NameGuard-specific endpoints are under the [api.nameai.dev/nameguard](https://api.nameai.dev/nameguard) path prefix.

 API documentation is available at [api.nameai.dev/docs](https://api.nameai.dev/docs) for NameAI and [api.nameai.dev/nameguard/docs](https://api.nameai.dev/nameguard/docs) for NameGuard.